WTC-Bat/ft_lsR/README.md

 -	'format_hlinks' and 'format_size' in 'ls_format.c' are over 25 lines
 -	go over 'format_uname' and 'format_gname' in 'ls_format.c' and make sure
 	the logic is all correct

+-	'do_sort.c' doesn't use any "memory copying functions" (ft_strdup, etc), could this lead to errors?

+-	Sorting done using original functions.
+May be possible to do ascending and descending in the same function instead of two separate functions, as it is now.